Football’s lucrative Ballon d’Or award will undergo a series of changes

 The FIFA Ballon d’Or was voted for by players and coaches, along with journalists, but the former group will not have a say in which footballer is awarded the prize.

-The magazine has confirmed the shortlist for the award, won in January by FC Barcelona and Argentina star Lionel Messi, will expand from 23 to 30 names.
+The magazine has confirmed the shortlist for the award, won in

 The publication also revealed the Ballon d’Or recipient will be announced at the end of the calendar year, rather than in January as had been the case during their agreement with FIFA.